Frozen-Flask/Frozen-Flask/docs/index.rst

 (or these links are not built by :func:`~flask.url_for`), Frozen-Flask will not find them.

-To tell Frozen-Flask about them, write an URL generator and put it after creating your :class:`Freezer` instance and before calling :meth:`~Freezer.freeze`::
+To tell Frozen-Flask about them, write a URL generator and put it after creating your :class:`Freezer` instance and before calling :meth:`~Freezer.freeze`::